CheRongtian/Hybrid_Blockchain_for_Retails/Code/PublicChain/README.md

         v
 QR display :8084/
         |
-        +-- show one QR Code for the current active Snapshot +-- refresh the QR Code automatically
+        +-- show only one QR image for the current active Snapshot +-- expose no batch selector, link, metadata, or extra controls +-- refresh the QR image automatically
         v
 Customer :8082/
         |
+        +-- normal page: choose a published product batch and view the full trace +-- QR URL: ?snapshot=<id>&view=verification
-        +-- scan a Snapshot QR Code for the verification result or choose a published product batch +-- read active snapshot from SnapshotGateway
+        +-- QR view: Verification Result and compact selectable Trace Route +-- read active snapshot from SnapshotGateway
         +-- load matching public Manifest
         +-- compare the publication route fingerprint with the current private route +-- repeat all candidate and chain checks
-        +-- display public product route and evidence CIDs
+        +-- display the normal public route and evidence CIDs
 ```

 The customer page cannot access the private database, participant credentials,